pydantic/talks/2025-06-ai-engineer-mcp/README.md

 But tool calling, (the third primative) absolutely is!

-And tools are lot more complex you might at first assume:
+And tools are lot more complex than you might at first assume:
 * dynamic tools
 * logging
 * sampling